Hedge apples: Can we eat them?

 Contrary to the belief that they repel all spiders or roaches, hedge apples have a different historical role.
 Hedge apples are most renowned for their role in creating decorative pieces and the use of their wood for crafting natural boundary fences.

-Familiarly known as horse apples, monkey balls, Bois d’Arc, and Osage orange, these fruits hold a rich array of names.
+Familiarly known as horse apples, monkey balls, Bois d’Arc, and Osage oranges, these fruits hold a rich array of names.

 Can we eat them?